Barry Docks: Machinery and labour

-The coal tipping cranes, (referred to as coal-tips, hoists or 'staiths' by the Barry Railway Co) were elevated well above water level.
+The coal tipping cranes, (referred to as coal-tips, hoists or 'staiths' by the Barry Railway Company) were elevated well above water level.
 After being weighed, a loaded wagon, which would hold about 10 LT of coal, was pulled from the weighbridge onto a raisable or lowerable cradle at the hoist to suit the coal chute and a vessel's open hold.
 The cradle was held within a tower, and usually had a downhill gradient railtrack of 1 in 233 towards the weighbridge but a 1 in 70 downhill incline out.
 The cradle could also be raised or lowered as the dock water level varied.
 Using hydraulic power, the cradle was tilted to an angle, so the coal ran out of the wagon and down a coal chute into the hold of the vessel below.
 At the start of loading, the coal would run into a suspended anti-breakage box, which was hydraulically lowered into the hold and emptied through a hinged flap at the bottom.
 As loading proceeded, a cone of coal built up below the anti-breakage box until it reached the height of the end of the chute.
 At this stage, the anti-breakage box was swung out of the way and the coal allowed to run directly down the chute and down the sides of the cone at its angle of repose.
 Coal trimmers in the hold would level the coal.
 (Note: The coal trimmer job had health hazards.
 Harold Finch, compensation secretary of the South Wales Miners' Federation, pointed this out the Medical Research Council when it conducted an inquiry into silicosis in 1937–42.
 His father-in-law and brother-in-law, both coal trimmers in the Barry Docks, had both died of Miner's Lung.)